zhengying-liu/autodl-contrib/README.md

 There is in priciple **no size limit** for datasets in this challenge.
 However, because of practical reasons of data transmission and storage, if your dataset exceed 10 GB, please [Contact us](mailto:autodl@chalearn.org).

+## Where to submit

+**Isabelle: we should see whether we can create a Codalab competition in which the entries are submitted datasets.
+Otherwise, we can go through "My Datasets", but we need to ask eric for a ne feature: share dataset with someone else**

 ## Three Possible Formats
 We accept dataset contributions in 3 possible formats:
 - Matrix format